 Do you accept my insurance?

-3. Is there a remaining deductible balance that needs to be met?
-What percentage is covered after that is met?
+3. Will there be an office visit copay or is there a remaining deductible balance that needs to be met?

-5. Will a testing visit CPT code 96101 be covered under a copay or deductible?
+4. Will pyschological testing (CPT code 96136) be covered by a copay or deductible?

-Can Dr. Poysky or Dr. Lyle-Lahroud still see my child if we are not in their network?
+Can your providers still see my child if we are not in their network?

 Does my child need an evaluation or therapy?

 An evaluation is recommended when there are concerns about different areas